willianathompson/azure-network-protocols/README.md

 </p>
 <p>
+Use RDP to connect to the Windows 10 VM from the Ubuntu server VM.
 Download Wireshark to observe the network traffic between the Windows 10 and Ubuntu Server VMs.
 </p>
 <p>